Return on investment per field. Why is it so hard? Lars Petter Blikom explores the topic of knowing ROI per field.

 The revenue is a direct result of harvested volume times achieved sales price.
 By keeping organized harvest logs, the rest can be automated.

-Hours worked is readily available data in the timesheet application that's being used.
+Hours worked are readily available data in the timesheet application that's being used.
 But only if the timesheet system is fully integrated, or otherwise talks with the rest of the data management system.

 Get this information under control, and you get a decent estimate for ROI per field as a reward.